Actify

 The Floor-First Principle

-After analyzing engagement data across 41 manufacturing and warehouse facilities (Actify platform data, 2024, n=41 facilities, 3,200 workers), we found one pattern that predicted success above all others: activities must be designed for the factory floor, not adapted from the office.
-Programs imported from corporate headquarters — digital surveys, Zoom happy hours, email recognition — fail catastrophically with non-desk workers because they ignore the physical, shift-based, low-tech reality of the work.
-The facilities with the highest engagement built programs in three layers: daily floor rituals, weekly shift competitions, and monthly cross-level events.
+After analyzing engagement data across 41 manufacturing and warehouse facilities (Actify platform data, 2024, n=41 facilities, 3,200 workers), one pattern predicted success above all others: design for the floor, not the office.
+Digital surveys, Zoom happy hours, and email recognition fail because they ignore the physical, shift-based, low-tech reality of the work.
+The highest-engagement facilities built in three layers: daily floor rituals, weekly shift competitions, and monthly cross-level events.

 Daily